johnberroa/johnberroa.github.io/index.md

     </div>
   </div>
 </body>
+### About Me
+Since this is a website geared towards me, I figure a short biographical section is in order.
+I'll be a bit general since the sections on my background and studying in Germany go into sufficient detail about those things.

+I grew up in New Jersey.
+Contrary to popular belief, it's actually a very nice state.
+Whatever your interests are, you can follow them.
+For example, if you want to live the city life, live in the northeastern part near NYC.
+If you want a calm, rural life, live in the southern part.
+If you want to be a surfer dude, live on LBI.
+I myself took the pilot route, and got a private pilot's license essentially the same time I got my driver's license.
+You could call flying one of my passions.
+Maybe one day I'll be able to merge data science and flying together...that'd be pretty cool :grin:!

+What also interests me is languages, specifically the acquisition and similarities between them.
+I'm currently around B2 level in German.
+Feel free to check out my German page and correct any mistakes!

 ### <a name="background"></a>My Background
 I received my bachelors in psychology with a minor in behavioral neuroscience at Stockton University in 2014.
 My goal was to go into neuroscience research, with the explicit research direction of applying neural insights to artificial intelligence.
 After a round of PhD interviews, it turns out that most people focus their research the other way around (i.e. machine learning -> neuroscience research).
 So I decided to go directly into machine learning and data science.
 However, with a degree in psychology a direct transfer isn't a realistic expectation.
 My best option was to study cognitive science...which turns out to be exactly the field that I wanted to do research in in the first place!
 Funny how things work out, eh?